ZG089/Re-Malwack/README.md

 ## How does it work? - Frequently Asked Questions (FAQ)

 > [!TIP]
-> **How does this module block websites and what modifications were made?**
+> **How does this module block ads?**
-> - How does it block websites: It modifies `hosts` file to block websites and malware by denying access for your phone to connect to it at all.
-It will just return a blank page.
+> - It uses your system's `hosts` file systemlessly to block ads and malware by denying access for your phone to connect to them completely.

 > [!TIP]
-> **Does it blocks in-app ads and in-game ads as well ?**
-> - Yes, it does.

-> [!TIP]
 > **There's a problem when using the module**
 > - Export logs via module WebUI, then create an [issue](https://github.com/ZG089/Re-Malwack/issues) explaining your problem and attach ss of the problem if there is any.
-You can also report your problem in our [telegram support group](https://t.me/Re_Malwack)
+You can also report your problem in our [telegram support group](https://t.me/Re_Malwack) as well.

 > [!TIP]
 > **AdBlock doesn't work on some apps (ex: Chrome), or doesn't work completely**
-> - Make sure you have disabled umount for the target app (if you use KernelSU), also make sure you disabled LiteMode (if you use APatch).
-If nothing works then create an [issue](https://github.com/ZG089/Re-Malwack/issues) about it or report the problem in our [telegram support group](https://t.me/Re_Malwack)
+> - As was said above, Make sure you have disabled umount for the target app (if you use KernelSU), also make sure you disabled LiteMode (if you use APatch).
+If nothing works then create an [issue](https://github.com/ZG089/Re-Malwack/issues) about it or report the problem in our [telegram support group](https://t.me/Re_Malwack).
+If you've already done these, and no result then switch to a stronger adblock profile/add more robust host source from your own choice.

 > [!TIP]
-> **Can I help in something?**
+> **Can I contribute in something?**
-> - You may suggest features via [Github Issues](https://github.com/ZG089/Re-Malwack/issues) or in our [Telegram support group](https://t.me/Re_Malwack), You may also create your own fork of this repo, do your changes and then do a pull request.
+> - You may suggest features via [Github Issues](https://github.com/ZG089/Re-Malwack/issues) or in our [Telegram support group](https://t.me/Re_Malwack), You may also create your own fork of this repo, apply your modifications and then do a pull request explaining the change, and its importance.

 > [!NOTE]
 > - For any inquiries or assistance, reach out to me at [XDA](https://xdaforums.com/m/ZG089.11432109/) or [Telegram](https://t.me/ZG089), I am active there more.